jvivian/gene-outlier-detection/README.md

 # Dependencies and Installation

-This workflow has been tested on ubuntu 18.04 and Mac OSX, but should also run on other unix based systems.
+This workflow has been tested on ubuntu 18.04 and Mac OSX, but should also run on other unix based systems or under an Anaconda installation.

 1. Python 3.6
 2. [Docker](https://docs.docker.com/install/) if using the Docker version or Toil workflow version